thriveweb/sailing-paradise/content/boatTours/2018-08-31-raft-up-parties.md

   imageOverlay: /images/uploads/DSC_1073.jpg
   video: >-
     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
-contentColumnTitle: Everyone loves a good Raft Up.
+contentColumnTitle: For groups from 40 - 90 guests
 contentColumn: >-
   Set sail in convoy to a secret beach location for a couple of hours of fun in the sun, sea and sand.

-  Bring the team together with some quirky team building activities or party the afternoon away.
+  Bring your group together with some team building activities or party the afternoon away.

-  When it comes to creating a special day there really is 'no limit' to what we can achieve.
+  When it comes to creating a special day there really is 'no limit' to what can be achieved.

-  Private chefs and wait staff, marquees and masseuses, DJ's, watersports activities (parasailing, jetboats etc), fireworks spectaculars, drone and professional photographers, the list goes on.
+  Private chefs and wait staff, DJ's, watersports activities (parasailing, jetboats etc), drones and professional photographers, the list goes on.

-  Raft Up yacht parties can cater from 50 to 90 people on up to 4 sailing catamarans (or more if required).
+  Raft Up yacht parties can cater from 40 to 90 people on 2 to 4 sailing catamarans.

   You are welcome to BYO everything or take advantage of our extensive catering options from some of the Gold Coast's best caterers and private chefs.

-  A raft up party can be anything you want and we know how to create it.
+  A raft up party can be anything you want it to be.
+We would love to hep make your boat party dreams a reality!
 accordionSection:
   accordion:
     - dropdownContent: |-